secondmind-labs/GPflux/CONTRIBUTING.md

 ### Who are we?

-*Maintainers* (ST John, John McLeod, Felix Leibfried and Vincent Dutordoir) steer the project, keep the community thriving, and manage contributions.
+*Maintainers* (ST John and Vincent Dutordoir) steer the project, keep the community thriving, and manage contributions.

 *Contributors* (you?) submit issues, make pull requests, answer questions on Slack, and more.